simplex-chat/simplexmq/rfcs/2023-09-12-second-relays.md

 -----------------             -----------------  -- TLS --  -----------------             -----------------
 ```

+Question: should proxy declare its role in handshake?
 When proxy connects to SMP relay it would indicate in the handshake that it will act as a proxy and the SMP relay would expect the same `forward` commands and reply with `response`s.

 Common SMP transmission format (v4), for reference: